tend2infinity/Ethereum-app/README.md

-A simple ethereum based app which is based on a lottery contract.
+A simple ethereum app which is based on a lottery contract.